-KYCOM's mission to educate osteopathic physicians trained in rural primary care, qualified applicants from Kentucky will be given preference for admission to KYCOM.
+KYCOM is a private institution that encourages applications from qualified students who are interested in pursuing a career in osteopathic medicine.
+In accord with KYCOM's mission to educate osteopathic physicians trained in rural primary care, qualified applicants from Kentucky will be given preference for admission to KYCOM.